Mina's Garden - Integration support for what opened

 LCSW

-8 years clinical experience, 5 years KAP specialization
+8 years clinical, 5 years in KAP

-Multi-state licensure: MO, MI, KS, LA, FL
+Licensed in MO, MI, KS, LA, FL

 Trained through Journey Clinical, CIIS, Polaris Insight Center